hashicorp/terraform-provider-azurerm/website/docs/r/subscription.html.markdown

 ~> **NOTE:** Either `billing_scope_id` or `subscription_id` has to be specified.

 * `workload` - (Optional) The workload type of the Subscription.
 Possible values are `Production` (default) and `DevTest`.
 Changing this forces a new Subscription to be created.

+* `subscription_owner_id` - (Optional) Owner ID of the subscription.
+Changing this forces a new Subscription to be created.

+* `subscription_tenant_id` - (Optional) Tenant ID of the subscription.
+Changing this forces a new Subscription to be created.

 * `tags` - (Optional) A mapping of tags to assign to the Subscription.